Why is iron so important? article image

 Iron is a mineral important for many functions in the body and is a nutrient that the body cannot produce itself, but you must supply it through food and/or dietary supplements.
-Today, lack of iron is the world's most common nutritional deficiency (after protein deficiency, which is still common in some countries), and it is therefore important that you keep track of your iron intake.
+Today, iron deficiency is the world's most common nutritional deficiency (after protein deficiency, which is still common in some countries), and it is therefore important that you keep track of your iron intake.
 The reason why iron deficiency is so common is partly because certain forms of iron are not absorbed well by the body and partly because women lose iron with each menstruation.
-Iron deficiency is thus more common among women than among men.
+Iron deficiency is therefore more common among women than among men.
 In addition, iron is especially important during pregnancy, which also affects women.
-Men can also be low on iron, but then it is usually related to low absorption and/or an iron-poor diet.
+Men can also be low in iron, but then it is usually related to low absorption and/or an iron-poor diet.

 The body needs iron for: